dotenv-org/dotenv-org.github.io/docs/security/env-vault.md

 ---
 layout: docs
+section: "Security"
-title: "Security ⋅ .env.vault"
+title: ".env.vault"
-lead: The .env.vault file uniquely identifies your project in dotenv-vault.
+description: The .env.vault file uniquely identifies your project in dotenv-vault.
 You can think of it like a unique git url at GitHub.
 It identifies your project so that your teammates pull the correct .env file from dotenv-vault.
 redirect_from:
   - /env-vault
 ---